 - Those who performed authorized abortions

-- Those who provided medical services on the mother or child
+- Those who provided medical services to the mother or child

 - The mother of the unborn child

 Manslaughter is a class 2 felony in Arizona.
-There are many factors that affect the sentencing of a manslaughter conviction, including prior felonies, and whether or not the manslaughter charge is considered a dangerous offense, possible sentencing range are as follows:
+Many factors affect the sentencing of a manslaughter conviction, including prior felonies, and whether or not the manslaughter charge is considered a dangerous offense, possible sentencing ranges are as follows:

 - Mitigated sentence: 3 years